jdhenke/celestrium/doc/appendix.md

 First, it configures the location where requirejs finds its modules.

 Then `require` is used to load the `Celestrium` module definition and initiate the desired plugins for this interface.
-`Celestrium.init` expects a dictionary with keys as the `requirejs` path to the plugin to be instantiated and values as the object to be fed as an argument to that plugin's constructor, as described in the Implementation Section.
+`Celestrium.init` expects a dictionary with keys as the `requirejs` path to the plugin to be instantiated and values as the object to be fed as an argument to that plugin's constructor, as described in the Celestrium Implementation section.

 #### `RandomDataProvider.coffee`